Mayhem at Middlebury College

 Discussion Questions

-- What really went wrong at Middlebury College on March 2, 2017?
+- What really went wrong at Middlebury College?
 Could the college faculty and administration have handled Murray’s visit differently?
-What was the underlying cause of the unseemly violence, and how could it have been avoided?
+What was the underlying cause of the unseemly violence and how could it have been avoided?

 - On the same night, a controversial and contested speaker appeared at another small liberal arts institution, Franklin & Marshall College in Lancaster, Pennsylvania.
 Why did that visit go more smoothly?